WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 # Logistic Regression

 To read about this project, consult the [report](/report) folder.
+Also look at the jupyter notebook for some exploratory data analysis.

 **Instructions**: This is a binomial logistic regression.
 To run the main program (one instance of the logistic regression), go to the src folder, and compile and run Classification.java.